gmum/gmum.r/tests/cpp/README.md

 sudo cmake CMakeLists.txt
 sudo make

-# Copy libgtest.a and libgtest_main.a to your /usr/lib folder
+# Copy libgtest.a and libgtest_main.a to your /usr/lib
 sudo cp *.a /usr/lib
 ```